David Villar

-David Alexander Villar (born January 27, 1997) is an American professional baseball third baseman who is a free agent.
+David Alexander Villar (born January 27, 1997) is an American professional baseball third baseman for the Caliente de Durango of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the San Francisco Giants.
 He played college baseball at the University of South Florida.
 Villar was drafted by the Giants in the 11th round of the 2018 MLB draft and made his MLB debut with them in 2022.
 He was awarded the 2022 Pacific Coast League Most Valuable Player Award.

 Early life

 Villar was born in Atlanta, Georgia and grew up in Pembroke Pines, Florida.
 His parents are Lazaro and Mirta, and he has a sister, Natalie.

 High school

 Villar attended American Heritage High School in Plantation, Florida.
 He played for the high school baseball team, starting in eighth grade.
 As a sophomore, he batted .346.
 As a junior, he batted .444 and was named First Team All-County by the Sun Sentinel and Miami Herald.
 As a senior and team captain, he was a Preseason Under Armour All-American, batted .324, and was again named First Team All-County by the Sun Sentinel and Miami Herald.